The Stinky & Dirty Show

-The Stinky & Dirty Show is an animated television series that premiered on January 15, 2015 on Amazon Prime Video.
+The Stinky & Dirty Show is an American animated television series that premiered on January 15, 2015 on Amazon Prime Video.
 It is a show about vehicles, and is aimed at teaching kids creative methods for solving problems.
 A preview was shown alongside two other potential series; Sara Solves It and Buddy: Tech Detective.
 It ultimately won in view, and the other two shows were scrapped.
 The series premiered in 2015 with its first season, and ended with an extended second season lasting until summer 2019.

 Plot

-The adventures of best friends and unlikely heroes, Stinky the garbage truck and Dirty the backhoe loader, a dynamic and hilarious duo of resourcefulness anthropomorphic trucks that learn that when things don't go as expected, asking "what if?" can lead to success.
+The series follows the adventures of Stinky the garbage truck and Dirty the backhoe loader, anthropomorphic trucks that learn that when things don't go as expected, asking "what if?" can lead to success.
 The series is based on the books by Jim and Kate McMullan.